bouchardgis/bouchardgis.github.io/index.md

-## Summary
+## Career Profile

-David is an experienced technologist with over 5 years of experience in engineering technology and IT.
-Known for excellent analytical thinking and creative problem solving.
-Able to apply customer service concepts to IT to improve user experience for clients, employees and administration.
-I strive to make a positive difference with technology, by solving complex problems with novel, efficient solutions.
-I am business driven, customer centric, and a quick-starter.
+Technologist with 6 years of experience implementing technologies for the energy, manufacturing and environmental sectors, with 2 years of GIS-specific experience.
+Developed and managed automation solutions for data analysis - and their associated systems - for small teams (5-10 people) and larger enterprises.

 This page contains GIS and coding samples created in recent years - ranging from scripts to maps produced, as well as screencaptures of prior apps.

 For more details about my previous experience, please
-<a href="https://linkedin.com/in/davidjbouchard" target="_blank">click here to see full Resume (LinkedIn)</a>, or <a href="https://bouchardgis.github.io/reports/DBouchard_Resume_June2018.pdf" target="_blank">click here for a one-page Resume (PDF)</a>.
+<a href="https://linkedin.com/in/davidjbouchard" target="_blank">click here to see full Resume (LinkedIn)</a>, or <a href="https://bouchardgis.github.io/reports/dbouchard_resume_201909.pdf" target="_blank">click here for a one-page Resume (PDF)</a>.

 ---